 After enlisting L.E.K.
 Consulting to provide commercial due diligence on a pharmaceutical company, a U.K. private equity (PE) firm acquired the corporation.
 The global PE firm again turned to us to lead the post-acquisition work for the U.S.-based company and immediately enhanced the value of its new portfolio company.

 Approach and Recommendations

-An L.E.K. team from London and Boston worked closely with the portfolio company’s senior management to develop a post-acquisition 100-day plan to prioritize and address short-term activities, and also establish a foundation for long-term success.
-The L.E.K. team was responsible for:
+Our team in London and Boston worked closely with the portfolio company’s senior management to develop a post-acquisition 100-day plan to prioritize and address short-term activities, and also establish a foundation for long-term success.
+Our team was responsible for:

 - Guiding the pharmaceutical company’s management team in identifying key areas of improvement

 - Creating a tracking system for senior executives to monitor progress

 - Facilitating and supporting material development for management workshops